 Ornithology / Conservation :

-My love for Wildlife grows with age as I realise the importance of our local biodiversity and appreciate just how lucky we are in the Uk to have such amazing ecology around us.
-Photography has always been a way of showing my appreciation of this and I hope that it shows through all my work.
+My love for Wildlife grows with age as I realise the importance of our biodiversity and appreciate just how lucky we are in the Uk to have such amazing ecology around us.
+Photography has always been a way of showing this appreciation and I hope that it shows through all my work.

 The flexible of the Creative Sound & Music Course at Newport really allowed me demonstrate my love for wildlife, having spent almost 2 years of the degree recording and studying bird song in an attempt to learn more about natural rhythm.